Madu-de/spotify-tracks/README.md

     - Creates a current song element which shows the current song
 - `app-navbar`
     - Creates a navbar element which shows all 3 pages

+## Directives

+- `appHotkey`
+    - Listens for one hotkey and clicks or triggers a callback
+    - Inputs
+        - `appHotkey: string // hotkey key`
+        - `hotkeyCallback: Function // callback function if click is not possible`
+        - `hotkeyFocusRequired: boolean`
+        - `hotkeyIgnoreClasses: string[] // all classes of the targets that are not allowed to trigger the callback/click when they are focused`